Introduction

 Below are steps to install the Corgi Engine on a URP project.
 It’s recommended to have at least basic knowledge of render pipelines before picking URP or HDRP, considering the many quirks of these two render pipelines.

-- Create a new project in Unity 2019.4.28f1 (or higher), using the URP template
+- Create a new project, using the URP template

 - Import the Corgi Engine from the Package Manager